Undergraduate Student Research Award

 - Students registered at an eligible university on a full-time basis in a bachelor’s degree program in fields other than the natural sciences or engineering are eligible to apply provided they meet all the other eligibility criteria and that they are engaged on a full-time basis in research and development activities in the natural sciences or engineering during tenure of the award.

-- Supervisor provides a mandatory supplement (top-up) of at least $1,125
+- Supervisor provides a mandatory supplement (top-up) of $1,500 at minimum

 Duration: 16-weeks (4 months) on a full-time basis